"Designing Growth Strategies is in our DNA"

 Companies with Largest Physician Groups to Dominate the Market

-• In October 2021, The Permanente Medical Group, Inc., launched Advanced Care at Home for patients to receive acute-level care and recovery services at the comfort and convenience of their homes.
+• In October 2021, The Permanente Medical Group, Inc. launched Advanced Care at Home for patients to receive acute-level care and recovery services at the comfort and convenience of their homes.

 • For instance, in October 2022, Optum, Inc. collaborated with Change Healthcare to connect and simplify the core clinical, payment, and administrative processes that healthcare providers and payers depend on to serve patients.
 The collaboration aims to increase efficiency and reduce the cost of the services.

-Other key players, such as Mayo Foundation for Medical Education and Research (MFMER), Beaumont Health, Brigham and Women's Hospital, and Advocate Aurora Health, held a moderate market share owing to diversified services, an established network, establishment of new facilities, and a strong focus on acquisitions and mergers.
+Other key players, such as Mayo Foundation for Medical Education and Research (MFMER), Beaumont Health, Brigham and Women's Hospital, and Advocate Aurora Health, held a moderate market share owing to diversified services, an established network, new facilities, and a strong focus on acquisitions and mergers.

 LIST OF KEY COMPANIES PROFILED: